eik-lib/website/docs/client_app_packages.md

 ## Producing packages

-Use the `package` command to package and upload local JavaScript and CSS bundle files to an Eik server from where they will be served.
+Use the `publish` command to package and upload local JavaScript and CSS bundle files to an Eik server from where they will be served.

 ### eik.json definitions